Tengfei-Wang/external-internal-inpainting/README.md

 python main.py  --img_path images/input2.png --gray_path images/gray2.png  --mask_path images/mask2.png  --pyramid_height 3
 ```
 The colorization results are placed in ./results.
+For the monochromic reconstruction stage, multiple inpainting networks can be applied as backbones.

 ## Citation
 If you find this work useful for your research, please cite: